 Now on to the Facts!

 2.)
-These critters are diurnal (active during the day) and arboreal (live in trees).
+These critters are diurnal (active during the day) and arboreal (spend most of their lives in trees).

 3.)
 They are named after the late German emperor Wilhelm II, who donned an extravagant and droopy mustache.